Gayatridevi39/MediMind/README.md

-# 🩺 Medical Report Summarizer & Interpreter
+# 🩺 MediMind: AI-Powered Medical Report Summarizer

-An AI-powered Streamlit application that **extracts, summarizes, and interprets** medical reports using **LangChain** and **Gemini (Google Generative AI)**.
-Designed to assist doctors, healthcare analysts, and researchers in understanding patient records efficiently.
+A Streamlit-based AI tool that extracts, summarizes, and interprets medical reports using LangChain and Gemini (Google Generative AI).
+Built for doctors, analysts, and patients to understand medical records effortlessly.

 ---